Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

 But then, Rachel Griffin never forgot anything.

 Her roommates were still asleep.
 Normally, Rachel would have gone back to bed at this hour.
 But not today.
 Today, she was so excited, she could hardly keep her feet from dancing.
-Her heart raced with anticipation.
-She could no more return to sleep than she could walk to the moon.
+She could no more have gone back to sleep than she could have walked to the moon.